-Overall, the GoHenry App and prepaid credit card is a useful way to give pocket money to your child digitally and help them save.
+Overall, GoHenry is a good option for parents who want to teach their children about money management.
+It is easy to use, has a variety of features, and offers a free trial.
+The App and prepaid credit card are a useful way to give pocket money to your child digitally and help them save.
 Although it is not the cheapest option and those that can’t afford £2.99 a month on top of paying pocket money, should steer clear.
 It could be helpful for school trips and times when you need to send money to your child.
-GoHenry’s key benefits are thte full parental control, the cashless convenience and the money-saving lessons it provides children.
+GoHenry’s key benefits are the full parental control, the cashless convenience and the money-saving lessons it provides children.

 It could be a good option to do a free trial (see below) and see if your child/you are both benefitting from the prepaid card and the GoHenry App, then decide if it is worthwhile.

 1 month free + a free custom card – code (AFUKFNACC) or 2 months free – code (AFUKFNA2M)

 *Enjoy a free coffee, free beer and almost a free pizza on me with some free codes to enter.

 *Need a new energy supplier?
 Earn a special £50 joining bonus with ethical energy company Octopus Energy.

 *Looking to invest your extra money?
 Consider a £50 joining bonus with Wealthify, if you invest £250.